-This interview with Dr. Martina Kovac, vice president of global product development, vaccines at PPD, was originally published on Mediaplanet’s futureofpersonalhealth.com.
+This interview with Dr. Martina Kovac, vice president of medical and scientific strategy, vaccines at PPD, was originally published on Mediaplanet’s futureofpersonalhealth.com.

 What is the biggest problem related to infectious diseases the world is facing now or will face in the future?

 The reactive nature of drug and vaccine development is a persistent hurdle to preventing infectious disease outbreaks.